 Disclosure: I received a free Bookshark Homeschool curriculum in exchange for an honest review on my blog through out our homeschool year!

 One of the intentions I set for 2017 was to begin a kindergarten readiness program with Liam.
 He’s four, so obviously nothing insanely rigorous but I was hoping to really gauge where he is at and how I can help get ready for kindergarten in 2018.
 Three months into our makeshift home-school curriculum, I began to realize how much time I was spending planning, crafting, ordering,and preparing for daily lessons.
+I was always buying new supplies to improve his learning experience, such as this dryerase roll.
+The most important part of homeschooling is planning the lessons!
 It wasn’t feeling like my best use of my time as a mother, wife, and homeschooling parent.

 I did a lot of research and finally decided on a home school curriculum that I really adored!
 Bookshark is an age appropriate literature based curriculum!
 They included math manipulative in our kit, read aloud books, an art add on book, and plenty of great literature.
 I feel like we often overlook the difference in quality literature and books.
 There are books out there (especially for kids) that aren’t overflowing with rich language.
 I have read it over and over that if you want to help your children succeed, reading aloud to them is the number one tool for that.
 I love that, too.
 Reading is available to you in so many places and way, so why not test out that theory!?